 There’s another holiday coming and we can’t wait to spend our extended weekend elsewhere.
 Can you?
 Don’t worry, there’s no need to hop on a plane if you’re only willing to have a brief vacation.
-Here are tourist attractions that might meet your expectations for a quick getaway near Manila.
+Here are some must-visit tourist attractions near Manila for a quick getaway!

 While you’re in Malabon, it would be practical to also visit the San Bartolome Church in San Agustin.
 The church was built in 1564 with Baroque-inspired architecture.
-Although it suffered from heavy damages during WII, this Pantheon-like church was restored and is well-preserved until today.
+Although it suffered from heavy damage during WWII, this Pantheon-like church was restored and is well-preserved today.
 From the towering pillars outside to the high ceilings and golden accents inside the church, local and foreign tourists alike will be in awe of the grand facade.

-Located in Baras, Rizal, the Masungi Georeserve has become a popular destination for nature lovers and adventure-seekers.
+Located in Baras, Rizal, the Masungi Georeserve has become one of the most popular attractions near Manila for nature lovers and adventure-seekers.
 The reserve is a conservation area and a rustic rock garden which allows visitors to encounter wildlife and different plant species.
 Guests have a trail to trek and follow in order to get to Masungi’s attractions such as Bayawak, Tatay, Nanay, Ditse Patak at Duyan, and perhaps the most famous one you’ve also seen in pictures, the web-style platform called Sapot.
 It’s better to book your reservation the earliest you can if you’re planning to visit during a long weekend.

 6. BenCab Museum

-If you’re tired of the typical museums in Metro Manila, then you really only have a few options left, that is, if you’re willing to drive for a couple of hours more than usual.
-The BenCab Museum in Baguio is undoubtedly one of the most popular museums in Luzon, and a go-to tourist spot whenever one is in Baguio.
-It houses several paintings of Philippine National Artist Benedicto Cabrera; plus, the museum itself is a work of art.
-It has a modern architecture with a high ceiling and glass walls where natural light penetrates.
+If you’re tired of the typical museums in Metro Manila, then you really only have a few options left.
+That is if you’re willing to drive for a couple of hours more than usual!
+The BenCab Museum in Baguio is undoubtedly one of the most popular museums in Luzon and a go-to tourist spot whenever one is in Baguio.
+It houses several paintings by Philippine National Artist Benedicto Cabrera; plus, the museum itself is a work of art.
+It features modern architecture with high ceilings and glass walls where natural light penetrates.

 At the back, you’ll see a man-made duck pond, bridge and gazebo.
-It isn’t just a place to appreciate contemporary and Cordilleran art, but also a place where you get to relax and take in mother nature amidst a cool breeze you’d never get in the city.
+It isn’t just a place to appreciate contemporary and Cordilleran art, but also a place where you get to relax and take in mother nature amidst the cool breeze you’d never get in the metro.

 Students with valid Philippine school-issued ID – ₱120

-Seniors/ PWD with valid Philippine government issued ID – ₱80
+Seniors/ PWD with valid Philippine government-issued ID – ₱150

 7. La Union

-Ah yes, the Surfing Capital of the North, and what millennials would sometimes spell as “Elyu”.
-This has become the ultimate barkada getaway as of late, mainly because of the beach and surfing but there’s a lot more you can do in La Union.
-Your barkada can hike to Tangadan Falls and swim in the pool.
-Aside from this, you can visit Lomboy Grape Farm and pick fresh grapes and guapples for a fee to bring home.
-If you’re feeling a bit artsy, you can go to Red Clay Pagdamilian where they have daily pottery making lessons and a pottery tour.
-Now, aren’t all these worth trying too?
+Ah yes, the Surfing Capital of the North, and what millennials would often refer to as “Elyu”.
+This surf town has become the ultimate barkada getaway as of late, mainly because of the beach and surfing, but there’s a lot more you can do in La Union.
+You can hike to Tangadan Falls and swim in the pool or visit Lomboy Grape Farm and pick fresh grapes and guapples to bring home.
+If you’re feeling a bit artsy, you can go to Red Clay Pagdamilian where they have daily pottery-making lessons.
+Now, aren’t all these attractions near Manila worth trying, too?